markstahl/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is a verification that you have access to view certain content.
+It is sent to the server, either client or server side, and gives the user permission to access said content.

 - [ ] What steps can you take in your web apps to keep your data secure?

+A private route is a good step towards making your app more secure.
+Like said above, auth tokens are another way to allow only verified users to access certain content.

 - [ ] Describe how web servers work.

+A web server is a server that your content is hosted on.
+When a user of your application makes any kind of request, whether it be to access a certain page or edit content, it is sent to the server through the modem and the server sends the information back.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+post(CREATE) get(READ) put(UPDATE) delete(DELETE)

 ## Project Set Up